 Tapestry applications are built on top of the Java Servlet API, so there are inherent benefits there.
-Most security intrusions against CGI programs (such as Perl) rely on sloppy code that evaluates portions of the URL in a system shell; this never happens when using the Java Servlet API.
+Most security intrusions against CGI programs (such as those written in Perl or other scripting languages) rely on sloppy code that evaluates portions of the URL in a system shell; this never happens when using the Java Servlet API.